-If you are a translator/editor and would like to get involved, let us know by dropping us a mail at editors [at] smokelong.com.
+If you are a translator/editor who’d like to get involved, let us know by dropping us a mail at editors [at] smokelong.com.

-Accepted stories will appear in the original language as well as in English, translated by the guest editors below.
-All other guidelines and terms of acceptance apply.
+Accepted stories have appeared in the original language as well as in English, translated by the guest editors below.

 Global Flash Guest Editors

 John O. Ndavula, guest editor for Kiswahili, is a fiction writer whose prose has appeared in Kikwetu.
 He is co-founding editor of Kikwetu: A Journal of East African Literature and has published literary criticism books on East African and European fiction.
 He teaches creative writing at St. Paul’s University in Kenya.
 He earned his PhD in Mass Communication from Jomo Kenyatta University of Agriculture and Technology in Kenya.
 Submissions are closed.
 Read John O. Ndavula choice “‘Shopping’ ya Shilingi Elfu Tano / The Gift” by James Kemoli Amata in Issue 61.

-Michelle Bailat-Jones is a writer and translator.
+Michelle Bailat-Jones, editor for French, is a writer and translator.
 Her novel Fog Island Mountains (Tantor, 2014) won the 2013 Christopher Doheny Award from the Center for Fiction.
 She has translated the work of C.F.
 Ramuz (Beauty on Earth, Onesuch Press, 2013; What if the Sun…, 2016) as well as Julia Allard Daudet, Claude Cahun, Laure Mi-Hyun Croset and others.
 Her short fiction, poetry, translations and criticism have appeared in various journals including The Kenyon Review, Cerise Press, Hayden’s Ferry Review, Two Serious Ladies, Spolia Mag, PANK, The Rumpus and The Quarterly Conversation.
-Bailat-Jones is the SmokeLong Quarterly guest editor for French.
+We are open to French submissions on a rolling basis.
 Read Bailat-Jones’ selection, “Accident” by Timba Bema, in Issue 54 and “Dans le bus” by Alexandre Correa for Issue 56.
 Submissions for French Flash are currently open!

-Cecilia Llompart was born in Puerto Rico and raised in Florida.
+Cecilia Llompart, guest editor for Spanish, was born in Puerto Rico and raised in Florida.
 Her first collection, The Wingless, was published by Carnegie Mellon University Press in the spring of 2014.
 She is the recipient of two awards from the Academy of American Poets, a fellowship from The Dickinson House, was a finalist for The Field Office agency’s 2016 Postcard Prize in poetry, as well as a finalist for the 2016 Tomaž Šalamun Prize given by Verse journal.
 In 2015, she founded the New Wanderers, a nomadic poetry collective, and currently divides her time between Paris and elsewhere.
 Read Llompart’s selection, “Encuentro Nocturno” by Rodolfo Rivas, in Issue 56.
 The story and its translation were included on the wigleaf long list for flash fiction published in 2017.
 Submissions are closed.

-Sinéad Quirke Køngerskov is an academic and archaeologist turned Danish to English translator, editor and tutor.
+Sinéad Quirke Køngerskov, guest editor for Danish, is an academic and archaeologist turned Danish to English translator, editor and tutor.
 Her translations include Susanne Clod Pedersen’s Viking saga, Arnulf, Lone Vitus’ The Harrowing, Kristoffer Glavind Kjær’s Bodily Intelligence and Bringing History to Life’s D-Day: The Greatest Invasion of All Time.
 Originally from Ireland, Quirke Køngerskov now lives in Denmark.
 How did she get there?
 It’s an old story: a Viking ship sailed from Ireland to Denmark and took back a red-haired girl.
 Actually, about 60 people rowed and sailed in the world’s largest reconstructed Viking ship.
 Roughly 1000 nautical miles in seven weeks.
-Quirke Køngerskov is the SmokeLong Quarterly guest editor for Danish.
-Look for her selection in the spring of 2017.
+Read her selection, “i utide” by Lone Vitus.
+Submissions are closed.